 A loan is a lump sum of money you borrow from a financial organisation that you pay back (with interest) over a set period of time.

-To get a loan, you need to apply directly to a lender or a broker.
+To get a loan, you need to apply directly to a lender or through a broker.
 You can do this online, over the phone, by post or in person at your local bank branch.

 Once the lender approves your application, they'll transfer the money directly into your bank account.